 - 1. To be accepted as a candidate for a B.M. in Music in Music Performance, the student must audition successfully no later than the end of the fourth semester. - 2.
 Recommended: performance majors seek two semesters of a foreign language (French, German, or Italian). - 3.
 All students receiving a Bachelor of Music in Performance are required to complete 16 semester hours on one instrument or voice.
 Therefore, continuous enrollment in the major instrument is required until a minimum of 16 continuous semester hours of applied lessons (C or higher) is completed. - 4.
 For students whose major instrument is not piano, satisfactory completion of the Piano Proficiency exam is required. - 5.
-A minimum of eight (8) credits of large ensemble (Concert Band, MUS 3480/3490), Noblemen (MUS 3280/3290), or Treble Tones (MUS 3860/3870), approved string, orchestra ensemble, or Guitar Ensemble (MUS 3260-3270).
-Guitar majors must enroll in one of these ensembles, whether Guitar Ensemble is offered or not, in any given semester. - 7.
+A minimum of eight (8) credits of ensemble-Concert Band (MUS 3480/3490), Noblemen (MUS 3280/3290), Grace Notes (MUS 3860/3870), Chamber Orchestra (MUS 3900/3910), Guitar Ensemble (MUS 3260/3270).
+In the event that Guitar Ensemble is not offered, students may take one of the other ensembles for equal credit.
+Piano majors may accompany a choral ensemble for equal credit, if qualified to do so, or play in one of the other ensembles. - 7.
 A full recital and a half recital in the major instrument or voice are required for graduation. - 8.
-Instrumental majors (wind, brass, and percussion) are required to participate in Marching Band for no fewer than two years.
-Qualified piano majors may be asked to accompany one of the choirs to fulfill requirement.
-String majors must be involved in an equivalent instrumental activity, e.g., International Youth Symphony. - 9.
+Instrumental majors (wind, brass, and percussion) are required to participate in Athletic Band for no fewer than two (2) years. - 9.
 Enrollment in upper 3000-4000 level courses is predicated on successful completion of 1000-2000 level classes, or with instructor permission.